arangodb/docs/3.10/indexing-index-basics.md

 Users can create additional geo indexes on one or multiple attributes in collections.
 A geo index is used to find places on the surface of the earth fast.

-The geo index stores two-dimensional coordinates.
+The geo index stores two-dimensional coordinate pairs.
 It can be created on either two separate document attributes (latitude and longitude) or a single array attribute that contains both latitude and longitude.
 Latitude and longitude must be numeric values.